philc/book-notes/engineering/thinking in systems - donella meadows.md

   loss to the outside.
 * "A stock with one reinforcing loop and one balancing loop: population and industrial economy"
   * One loop in the system may be stronger / dominant.
-Which loop is stronger may change with time ("shifting dominance"), as fertility and mortality rates do in population.
+Which loop is stronger may change with time ("shifting dominance"), as fertility and mortality rates do in population systems.
   * In a population system, the population stock stabilizes when fertility equals mortality, and the system reaches an equilibrium.
   * The investment -> capital stock -> depreciation system has similar structure as a population